 It’s time for graduation parties and barbecues and getting ready for summer weddings.
-If you haven’t taken a close look at the exterior of your home in awhile, it might be time.
-Have you noticed that your porch is sinking or tilting forwards?
+If you haven’t taken a close look at the exterior of your home in a while, it might be time.
+Have you noticed that your porch is sinking or tilting forward?
 This can be an indication of foundation problems that could stretch to the rest of the home as well.
 Porch piers are a good way to resolve your porch problems and give your home a beautiful exterior you’re proud to show off.

 What are porch piers?

 Porch piers are a foundation repair method that uses piers that are driven deep into the ground.
 When they reach stable soil that isn’t affected by the elements, the weight of your porch is transferred to them.
 Porch piers add support and stability from those stable soils so that your porch lasts for years to come.
 Porch piers help level and strengthen your porch and make it safe and beautiful to look at.
 Porch piers are best for lighter situations, and they shouldn’t be used to support your home’s foundation.
-Porch piers are a good option when you have a little bit of damage to a porch or deck that needs resolved, but the rest of your home is unaffected.
+Porch piers are a good option when you have a little bit of damage to a porch or deck that needs to be resolved, but the rest of your home is unaffected.